-Having been formed in 1968, the Barbados Golf Association is made up of amateurs to promote and administer playing golf in Barbados.
+In 1968, the Barbados Golf Association was made up of amateurs to promote and administer playing golf in Barbados.

-The primary purpose is to adopt, enforce and interpret the rules for the playing of the game as laid down by the Royal and Ancient Golf Club of St. Andrews, Scotland and the United States Golf Association.
+The primary purpose is to adopt, enforce, and interpret the rules for playing the game as laid down by the Royal and Ancient Golf Club of St. Andrews, Scotland, and the United States Golf Association.

 You can reach them at +1 (246) 230-1945.

 Playing Golf in Barbados